ChjMa/Please-give-me-a-five-star-rating/README.md

 ## Framing a Prediction Problem ##
-The rest of the parts of this project will focus on setting up a multiclass classification prediction model for the ratings based on some features in the dataset.
+The rest of the parts of this project will focus on setting up a multiclass classification model for predicting the ratings based on some features in the dataset.